cromega08/calcylator/README.md

 * Percent: **%**
 * Absolute output: with the specified **~a** option, allow to get absolute values

-Have the option to auto-copy to the paperclip with the command **~cp**
+Have the option to auto-copy to the paperclip with the command **~cp**.

 ## Installation

 Install calcylator with pip:

-* To install in path and use it as a command
+* To install in path and use it as a command:

     ```bash
     pip install /path/to/calcylator/folder
     ```

-* To add the option to edit without need to install each time
+* To add the option to edit without need to install each time:

     ```bash
     pip install -e /path/to/calcylator/folder